Transition town: 2008 to present day

+Scholars have situated the Transition Towns movement as a "second wave" (2006–2015) of trans-local municipal climate politics, linking grassroots civil society initiatives with municipal governments, particularly in small and medium-sized "ordinary" cities.

 Influences

 Influences include permaculture concepts as described in Bill Mollison’s Permaculture, a Designers Manual (1988) and David Holmgren’s Permaculture: Principles and Pathways Beyond Sustainability (2003), as well as David Fleming's work on community, culture and resilience.

 Organization

-Each transition town or initiative has a high level of autonomy.
+Each transition group has a high level of autonomy.
 However, to be called an official initiative certain criteria must be met.
 Additionally, there is nothing to stop an 'unofficial' initiative using ideas inspired by Transition towns.
 Further, there are various 'hubs' to coordinate work at a regional level.